 - All sources must be included in the bibliographic section. - The format of your sources must be consistent.
-Items that vary widely across styles (that must be consistent within the thesis/dissertation) include: - o Name of this section (i.e., References, Works Cited, Bibliography, etc.) - Ordering of sources (alphabetical or numerical, etc.) - Style and sequence/order of arranging elements within a source entry - Punctuation within entries - Use of "and" versus "&" - o Use of et al. for a specific number of authors
+Items that vary widely across styles (that must be consistent within the thesis) include: - Name of this section (i.e., References, Works Cited, Bibliography, etc.) - Ordering of sources (alphabetical or numerical, etc.) - Style and sequence/order of arranging elements within a source entry - Punctuation within entries - Use of "and" versus "&" - Use of et al. for a specific number of authors